Adam-Stamoulos/Magicians-Apprentice/index.md

 - Note!
 Still an early prototype

+# Controls

+- Press r to swing your wand
+- Press f to throw a card
+- Move with up down left right

 # Prototype

 - Basic spawning system to demonstrate wave of enemies before a room will open